|Nutritional Guidelines (per serving)|

 - 3/4 cup water

-- If you prefer a smooth sauce, puree it in batches in the blender.
+If you prefer a smooth sauce, puree it in batches in the blender.
 Make sure you never fill the blender more than one-third to one-half full with the hot sauce mixture and hold the lid down firmly with a folded kitchen towel in hand.
 Steam from hot liquids can blow the lid off of a blender if it's too full.
-Don't take any chances!

-- A small amount — 1/2 teaspoon of so — of anchovy paste can add richness to a marinara sauce.
+A small amount — 1/2 teaspoon or so — of anchovy paste can add richness to a marinara sauce.